 If I had only one recommendation to anyone planning a trip to Australia it would be – Don’t miss Kangaroo Island!

-See Kangaroo Island before everyone else finds out about it.
+Plan your Kangaroo Island trip now, and get there before everyone else finds out about it.

 If you liked this post, check out more of my Australia content: